A trip to the Eiffel Tower is incomplete without passing through this haven of tranquility and peace— The Gardens.

 However, these caves are not yet open to the public to explore.

-But, blessed by a waterfall falling into the basin, this place sure makes the surroundings look more mystical.
+But, blessed by a waterfall falling into the basin, this place makes the surroundings look more mystical.

 200-Year Old Sycamore tree